By Adarsh Narasimhamurthy, MathWorks and Eric Wetjen, MathWorks

 The workflow consists of four steps:

-The chirp function in Signal Processing Toolbox™ can generate samples of a frequency-swept cosine signal at the time instances defined in array t.
-To use the chirp function, we need to define the instantaneous frequency at time 0, ƒ0, and the instantaneous frequency at time t1, ƒ1.
+chirp function, we need to define the instantaneous frequency at time \(0\), \(f_0\), and the instantaneous frequency at time \(t_1\), \(f_1\).
 We also have the option of setting the sweep method.
 We select the quadratic method.

 The spectrogram plot of the noise-injected quadratic signal shows that the addition of white noise makes the signal energy non-zero at frequencies outside the chirp frequency (Figure 3).